sukantg/workpad/README.md

 - Users can only access their own data and relevant gigs
 - Authentication handled securely via Supabase Auth
 - Private keys never leave the user's wallet

+## Troubleshooting

+### Missing Supabase Environment Variables

+If you see an error about missing Supabase environment variables:
+1. Ensure you have a `.env` file in the project root
+2. Make sure it contains `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY`
+3. Restart your development server after creating/updating the `.env` file

+### Ethereum Provider Errors

+If you see errors about `window.ethereum` in the console, these are harmless conflicts between browser wallet extensions (MetaMask, Core wallet, etc.) and don't affect the application functionality.
+The app uses Solana wallets, not Ethereum.

+### Buffer is not defined

+If you see "Buffer is not defined" errors, ensure that:
+1. The `buffer` package is installed (`npm install buffer`)
+2. The polyfills are loaded correctly (check `src/polyfills.ts` and `src/main.tsx`)
+3. Restart your development server after making changes

 ## Support